NALP’s President serves as

 - With the President, Vice-President for Member Services and Education, and Vice-President for Finance, serves as an officer of the association.

-the event that the President is unable to fulfill her/his
+the event that the President is unable to fulfill their

 responsibilities, assumes the responsibilities of the President during any